devjrsolutions/laravelvue/readme.md

 - For pull requests related to additional modules or features, it will be subject for discussion as this project is intended for a very lean starting point and avoids to be bloated.

 <h3>How is Update</h3>
-1. Management User
+1. Management User.
-2. Master
+2. Master.
-3. CRUD
+3. CRUD.
-4. Export Excel
+4. Export Excel.
-5. Dropdown With DB
+5. Dropdown With DB.

 "# laravelvue"